FreeFem/FreeFem-doc/docs/documentation/Visualization.md

 ## Link with Matlab<sup>&copy;</sup> and Octave

-To create plots from FreeFem++ simulations in [Octave](https://www.gnu.org/software/octave/) and [Matlab](https://www.mathworks.com/) the FEM mesh and the FE function must be exported to files:
+In order to create plots from FreeFem++ simulations in [Octave](https://www.gnu.org/software/octave/) and [Matlab](https://www.mathworks.com/) the FEM mesh and the FE function must be exported to text files:

 ```freefem
 mesh Th = square(10, 10, [2*x-1, 2*y-1]);